Courses - Faculty of Creative Arts And Industries

 Prerequisite: DESIGN 100, 101

-Examines historic and contemporary design manufacturing techniques, materials, and networks to understand the scope, scale and value of local traditions, with an emphasis on Māori and Pacific practices.
+Examines historic and contemporary making techniques, materials, and networks to understand the scope, scale and value of local traditions, with an emphasis on Māori and Pacific practices.
 Students will collate a personalised database of local inspirations and resources for continued development and professional reference.
+This will form the inspiration for the students’ own made outcomes.

 Prerequisite: DESIGN 100, 101